 SPECIMEN SIZE: The test specimen shall be full thickness with facings (if any) intact.
-In lieu of the range of permissible test specimen dimensions in Section 8 of ASTM C203, the test specimen span-to-thickness ratio (L/d) shall be 10 (except 16 shall be used for 1⁄2" thick specimens) and the specimen shall be not more than 2 inches (51 mm) greater in length than the required span.
-The span length, L, used for any specimen thickness, d, shall not be less than 8 inches (203 mm) and the Specimen width-to-thickness ratio (b/d) shall be at least 4, except that the minimum specimen width, b, used for any specimen thickness, d, shall not be less than 3 inches (76 mm).
+In lieu of the range of permissible test specimen dimensions in Section 8 of ASTM C203, the test specimen span-to-thickness ratio (L/d) shall be 10 (except 16 shall be used for $\frac{1}{2}$ " thick specimens) and the specimen shall be not more than 2 inches greater in length than the required span.
+Specimen width-to-thickness ratio (b/d) shall be at least 4.

-SPECIMEN CONDITIONING: In lieu of conditioning requirements of ASTM C203 Section 9, specimens shall be equilibrated to and tested with an ambient air temperature of 75°F +/- 4°F (24°C +/- 2.2°C).
+SPECIMEN CONDITIONING: In lieu of conditioning requirements of ASTM C203 Section 9, specimens shall be equilibrated to and tested with an ambient air temperature of 75°F +/- 4°F.

-DEFLECTION: In lieu of deflection requirements in ASTM C203 Sections 4.2 and 10.1 or 10.2 and the crosshead speed requirement in Section 10.5.2 of ASTM C203, the specimen shall be deflected at a constant crosshead rate of 0.625 inches/min (16 mm/min) up to a maximum midspan deflection of 1.6 inches (41 mm) or to a mid-span deflection at which the applied load drops by 50% from the peak applied load, with or without the occurrence of rupture.
+DEFLECTION: In lieu of deflection requirements in ASTM C203 Sections 4.2 and 10.1 or 10.2 and the crosshead speed requirement in Section 10.5.2 of ASTM C203, the specimen shall be deflected at a constant crosshead rate of 0.625 inches/min up to a maximum mid-span deflection of 1.6 inches or to a mid-span deflection at which the applied load drops by 50% from the peak applied load, with or without the occurrence of rupture.
 Deflection shall not be limited by 5% strain in accordance with ASTM C203 Sections 4.2 (Note 1) and Sections 10.1.6 and 10.2.6 of ASTM C203 shall not apply.
 Deflection measurement shall be based on cross-head movement without accounting for specimen compression at support and loading points as discussed in Sections 10.1.5 and 10.2.5 of ASTM C203.

-REFERENCE VALUE: The reference value for the sample shall be the calculated value from Equation (6) of ASTM C203 Section 11.1 using the lowest value of maximum cross-head force (applied load) recorded for all required test specimens for the bending stress direction associated with each qualification test value.
+REFERENCE VALUE: The reference value for the sample shall be the calculated value from Equation (6) of ASTM C203 Section 11.1 using the lowest value of maximum cross-head force (load) recorded for all required test specimens for the bending stress direction associated with each qualification test value.